 The Future of Work: How Prepared are you?

-This article has been written by Aleksandra Potrykus for the Swiss Entrepreneurs Magazine
+Future of Work: How Prepared are you is an article that has been written by Aleksandra Potrykus for the Swiss Entrepreneurs Magazine

 As an HR professional, a co-founder of an HR start-up, and a mother, I have been fascinated by the Future of work and what it holds for us, and generations to come.
 It’s both exciting and somewhat unsettling to witness how technology changes faster than society.